Delta IV

 Solid Rocket Motors

-For additional thrust at liftoff, the Delta IV Medium+ uses either two or four Northrop Grumman solid rocket motors (SRMs).
-The SRMs are strapped to the common booster core and jettisoned in-flight for maximum performance.
+For additional thrust at liftoff, the Delta IV Medium+ used either two or four Northrop Grumman solid rocket motors (SRMs).
+The SRMs were strapped to the common booster core and jettisoned in-flight for maximum performance.

 • Peak Vacuum Thrust: 280,000 lbf